 International students who graduate from our MAPSS/QMSA Concentration are eligible for three years of work authorization in the US, as a STEM-approved field of study.

 Applicants who declare an interest in QMSA admission must have a minimum quantitative GRE score at the 75th percentile.
 They must list up to five prior courses in the social sciences, and up to five prior courses in mathematics, statistics, or quantitative methods.
 They should have prior exposure to calculus and linear algebra.
 They must furnish a statement of purpose indicating a domain of substantive interest in the social or behavioral sciences, outlining their intended research, and naming two QMSA faculty members they most hope to work with.

 How do we know what we know?
 What makes expertise?
 What can we gain in the 21st century by exploring the contexts of knowledge production, past and present?

 Led by a diverse team of faculty, students are introduced to a broad range of historical, sociological, and anthropological case studies that exemplify and challenge disciplinary practices in the social sciences.
-They take one core seminar, two elective courses, and they work closely with a SIFK-affiliated faculty member on the MA thesis.
-In addition, students engage in SIFK’s dynamic intellectual life, including the “Cultures & Knowledge” workshop and the research blog Formations.
+They take one core seminar, two elective courses, and they work closely with a IFK-affiliated faculty member on the MA thesis.
+In addition, students engage in IFK’s dynamic intellectual life, including the “Cultures & Knowledge” workshop and the research blog Formations.